CuriousLearner/django-phone-verify/phone_verify/docs/api_endpoints.md

 Name         | Type    | Description
 -------------|---------|--------------------------------------
-phone_number | string | phone_number of the user. (should contain the county extension as given in example call)
+phone_number | string | phone_number of the user. (should contain the country extension as given in example call)

 __Example__